andreasmhallberg/andreasmhallberg.github.io/_drafts/phrases-and-responsens.md

 | *as-salāmu ʿalaykum* | *wa-ʿalaykum salām (wa-raḥmatu allāhi wa-barakātuh)*    |
 | Peace be upon you    | And upon you peace (and God's greace and his blessings) |

-Islamic greeting.
-The pronoun *-kum* (3mpl) is invariable the phrase and in its response.
+Islamic greeting signalling high degree of formality or allegiance to Islam.
+The pronoun *-kum* (3mpl) is invariable in the phrase and in its response.
 The optional extension of the reply in brackets is recommended in a *ḥadiṯ*.

 |           |                                           |
 | :-        | :-                                        |